 - 1 large package Italian lady fingers

-- 1 cup of sweetened cuban espresso 2 tsp of sugar per 1 cup of cuban coffee at room temperature
+- 1 cup of sweetened cuban espresso 2 teaspoon of sugar per 1 cup of cuban coffee at room temperature

 - ½ cup coffee flavored liqueur